control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

     </details>
     ```

-Below, we plot again the solution but inside the Bloch ball.
-We can see that the first bang arc permits to reach the horizontal singular line $z=\gamma/2\delta$ which is depicted with a dashed line.
-The second  bang arc is very short which explains why it is not well captured.
-We may refine the grid around this bang arc to capture it well but in the following we propose to use an indirect method to refine this approximation.
+Below, we plot the solution inside the Bloch ball.
+The first bang arc drives the trajectory to the horizontal singular line $z = \gamma / (2\delta)$, shown as a dashed line.
+The second bang arc is very short, which makes it difficult to capture accurately unless the grid is sufficiently fine.
+In the next section, we introduce an indirect method to refine this approximation.

 ```@example main
-spin_plot(direct_sol; size=(700, 350))
+spin_plot(direct_sol; size=(800, 400))
 ```

 To make the indirect method converge we need a good initial guess.
 We extract below the useful information from the direct solution to provide an initial guess for the indirect method.
 We need the initial costate together with the switching times between bang and singular arcs and the final time.